neomundi-io/.github/profile/README.md

 Every AI response is a risk you own.

-Law-E sits inside the flow — between your application and the AI —
-and decides before the response is released.
+Law-E sits inside the flow — between your application and the AI — and decides before the response is released.

-Each output is scored in real time (G-score).
+Each output is scored in real time.

-(G-score: 0 = low risk · 1 = high risk)

 If the risk is too high, it is flagged or blocked — in milliseconds.
+> G-score: 0 = low risk · 1 = high risk

-You don’t guess what your AI is doing anymore.
+You don't guess what your AI is doing anymore.
 You measure it.
 You control it.
 You can prove it.

 Not monitoring.
 Not logging.
 A real-time decision layer for AI.

 ---